Keep track of the latest Disaster Relief efforts by the Fellowship of Christian Farmers! We need volunteers!

 We are pre-registering volunteers to aid in disaster recovery.

 Your support of the Shoe Project will help fund disaster relief projects, like the Kansas Wildfire of Ashland, KS, that burned thousands of acres of ranch land, and killed thousands of cattle.
 View video here –> Kansas Prairie Wildfire story.
-FCFI members and
+FCFI members and friends have v

 The Fellowship of Christian Farmers, International is setting up in the fire ravaged high plains of Kansas, at Christian Camp, near Ashland, Kansas.
 Here is the High Plains Journal article written by Bill Spiegel: This will be the first deployment of the FCFI’s mobile dis